Click Here for Our Recommended Antivirus for Your Device

 Historically, various types and forms of government prevail all around the world.
 Whether it is a monarchy, democracy, aristocracy, dictatorship or tyranny, every single form of government has its own made set of rules and policies that it acts upon.

 Governments are classified into Unitary and Federal according to the type of relations the national government and the local governments have between them.
-Both these types of government differ based on the division of powers and many other aspects too.
+Both these types of government differ based on the division of powers and many other aspects.

-A federal government allows the national and the local governments to operate independently in their own jurisdictions.
+A federal government allows national and local governments to operate independently in their jurisdictions.
 On the other hand, in a unitary government, the central government is the supreme controlling body of the nation.

 Unitary Government vs Federal Government

-The difference between Unitary Government and Federal Government is that a unitary government is a single system of government where the central government has all the powers, whereas, a federal government is a dual system of government where the powers are divided between the national government and the local governments.
+The difference between Unitary Government and Federal Government is that a unitary government is a single system where the central government has all the powers.
+In contrast, a federal government is a dual system of government where the powers are divided between the national and local governments.

 Unitary Government vs Federal Government